Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Background: Distributional RL

 where we use capital letters $S^{\prime}$ and $A^{\prime}$ to emphasize the random nature of both, and $:\overset{D}{=}$ indicates convergence in distribution.
 For simplicity, we denote $Z^{\pi}(s, a)$ by $Z(s, a)$.
 Thus, the distributional Bellman operator $\mathfrak{T}^{\pi}$ is defined as:

-More importantly, $\mathfrak{T}^{\pi}$ is still a contraction for policy evaluation under the maximal form of the Wasserstein metric $d_p$ over the true and parametric value distributions~\cite{bellemare2017distributional,dabney2017distributional}, where the $p$-Wasserstein metric $d_p$ is defined as:
+$\mathfrak{T}^{\pi}$ is still a contraction for policy evaluation under the maximal form of either Wasserstein metric $d_p$~(Quantile Regression distributional RL)~\cite{bellemare2017distributional,dabney2017distributional} or the categorical parameterization equipped with Kullback–Leibler~(KL) divergence~(Categorical distributional RL)~\cite{bellemare2017distributional} over the target and current return distributions.

-which minimizes the distance between the true value distribution $Z^*$ and the parametric distribution $Z_{\theta}$. $F^{-1}$ is the inverse cumulative distribution function of a random variable with the cumulative distribution function as $F$.
-In the control setting, the distributional analogue of the Bellman optimality operator converges to the set of optimal value distributions, although it is in a weak sense and requires more involved arguments~\cite{dabney2017distributional}.